EntCollNet/BugFlow/modules/module_3/module_3D.md

 ## Exemplar Workflows:
 * TaxonWorks: [Label and low-res staged image photography workflow](https://docs.google.com/document/d/1jeB0PCmy81aiDRrIMJX-HETB8nngbZRhfd0RDLTEr9Q/edit?usp=sharing)

+## Discussion
+Label imaging is often overlooked, either because it is simple, or not deemed as important as images of the specimens themselves.
+But label data are often just as, if not more important, than an image of the specimen.
+Properly documenting the label data via images can allow for decreased handling time, increased use of specimens, and opportunities for outreach.

 ### [Module List](https://entcollnet.github.io/BugFlow/modules/)
 ### [See main page here](https://entcollnet.github.io/BugFlow/)